geekuillaume/nodejs-api-kickstarter/README.md

 ## Kuberenetes Deployement

-A fully-fonctionnal [Helm](https://helm.sh/) chart is provided in this project to deploy this project.
+A fully-fonctional [Helm](https://helm.sh/) chart is provided in this project to deploy this project.
 It will deploy PostgreSQL and the API on your Kubernetes cluster.
 A CircleCI integration is also provided to deploy the API on each push and create new environments on each branch creation.
 The configuration doesn't depend on a specific Cloud service and you can deploy it to bare metal servers.
 No GCloud or AWS load-balancers are used (could be a limitation).

 To start using it, you first need a Kubernetes Cluster accessible from the outside world.
 It can be a little hard to get a good source about how to deploy a cluster from scratch when you don't have any Kubernetes experience.
 I used [Rancher](https://rancher.com/) to deploy one and I highly recommend it.
 You also need to have [Helm](https://docs.helm.sh/using_helm/#installing-helm) and [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) installed on your machine.